 Like many of the great Fairmont hotels in Canada, Hotel Roanoke in Virginia was built as a place to stay for those who arrived on a train.
 It was a landmark next to the station and just across the tracks from downtown from 1882 to 1989.
 Tough times caused it to be closed for a while, but it opened as a renovated hotel in 1995 and got listed on the National Register of Historic Places the next year.

-Hotel Roanoke is now a Hilton Doubletree, which means you get modern, well-equipped rooms with all the expected amenities.
-And a chocolate chip cookie when you check in.
+Hotel Roanoke was a Hilton Doubletree when this review first went up, now it’s a Curio Collection by Hilton.
+Either way, that means you get modern, well-equipped rooms with all the expected amenities.
+Just no more chocolate chip cookie when you check in.
 In the public areas though, the historic grandeur endures.
 This is an impressive hotel that exudes gravitas: no laminated walls meant to look like real wood or wallpaper meant to look like a painting.
 Here you get the real thing.

 The Tudor style stone and brick building is striking from the outside and I was happy to see that most of the original details and layouts remain inside.
 The bellhops leaning against the wall didn’t give the best first impression when they asked, “Need any help with those?” right about when my wife and daughter had already struggled up the ramp with their suitcases and were headed into the lobby.
 Otherwise the welcome was a warm one.